jeychandar/NN-implementation-using-flask/README.md

 1.model.py - This contains code fot our Machine Learning model to predict employee salaries absed on trainign data in 'train_data_evaluation_part_2.csv' file.

-2.app.py - This contains Flask APIs that receives Bookings CheckedIn details through GUI or API calls, computes the precited value based on our model and returns it.
+2.app.py - This contains Flask APIs that receives Bookings CheckedIn details through GUI or API calls,Visualization, computes the precited value based on our model and returns it.

 3.request.py - This uses requests module to call APIs already defined in app.py and dispalys the returned value.